PhilipYip1988/python-notebooks/markdown/readme.md

    \end{bmatrix} $$

-Note GitHub does not render matrices properly provided in linear format:
+GitHub does not render matrices properly provided in linear format:

 ```tex
 $$\begin{bmatrix}a&b&c\\d&e&f\\g&h&i\\\end{bmatrix}$$
 ```

-However if the separate commands are provided over multiple lines it renders properly:
+However when input with spacing and newlines it renders properly:

 ```tex
 $$ \begin{bmatrix}